Hilbert series of Parallelogram Polyominoes: Gorenstein parallelogram polyominoes

 \begin{Lemma} Let $\PP$ be a parallelogram polyomino.
 Assume that $R_0$ has size $s\times t$ and its single rectangle $R$ has size $s'\times t'$ with $s'<s$ and $t' < t$.
 Then there exist $R',R'', \widetilde{R} \in \MM(\PP)$ as in Figure \ref{fig:rectproof}.

 \end{Lemma} \begin{proof} Let $\PP=(\SS_1,\SS_2)$.
-If $s'<s$ and $t'<t$, then all cells of $R$ with lower corner $(a,b)$ with either $s'\leq a$ or $t'\leq b$ belong to some other maximal rectangles of $\PP$ as well.
+Since $s'<s$ and $t'<t$, then all cells of $R_0$ with lower left corner $(a,b)$ with either $s'\leq a$ or $t'\leq b$ belong to some other maximal rectangles of $\PP$ as well.
 Using the fact that $R_0 \in \MM(\PP)$, we observe that $\SS_2$ takes a north step at $(s,0)$.
-By using the assumptions $s'<s$ and $t'<t$ and $R$ is the single square of $R_0$, we conclude that $\SS_2$ changes the direction from north to east at $(s,t')$.
-Then the co-ordinates of $R'$ are determined by the next north turn of $\SS_2$.
+By using the assumptions $s'<s$ and $t'<t$ and $R$ is the single rectangle of $R_0$, we conclude that $\SS_2$ changes the direction from north to east at $(s,t')$.
+Then the coordinates of $R'$ are determined by the next north turn of $\SS_2$.
 Similar argument on $\SS_1$ shows the existence of $R''$.
 The existence of $\tilde{R}$ is guaranteed by the fact that $\PP$ is a parallelogram polyomino and hence a distributive lattice, therefore the join of the diagonal corners of $R'$ and $R''$ must belong to $V(\PP)$.

 \end{proof}